OpenInternet/Infuse/content/learning-path/1/module-3.en.md

 style: module
 title: "Operational Security - Safe Handling of links and infrastructure"
 description: >
-  "As you go about investigating malicious phishing emails, attachments, websites, and other infrastructure, you will need to take some proactive steps to make sure that you keep yourself and the people you support safe.
-Be sure to study this skill and, if necessary, set up a safe environment before interacting with suspected malicious emails or web pages"
+  As you go about investigating malicious phishing emails, attachments, websites, and other infrastructure, you will need to take some proactive steps to make sure that you keep yourself and the people you support safe.
+Be sure to study this skill and, if necessary, set up a safe environment before interacting with suspected malicious emails or web pages
 weight: 3
 ---